COGS18/COGS18.github.io/_sources/projects/faq.md

 #### Can I submit the project using a different file structure than the template provided?
 Yes, the specific file structure is not important.
 We care that you have a folder that contains a notebook and a script/module file (or both).
 Other files can also be included if applicable.
 Use an oganization structure that makes sense for your project.
 #### How/in what format should the files be submitted?
-For submitting your final projects, you will either 1) zip up all the files for your project (i.e. Notebook + module directory with tests and functions) and submit the zipped file on Canvas or 2) submit on datahub.
+You will submit your final project on datahub.

 ## Importing Modules